-Thornton College's IT network has been set up to ensure with a high degree of security to ensure that the school is protected as far as is reasonable possible from the threats associated with IT.
-We currently use a web-filtering system called 'Sophos' which is designed specifically to protect schools.
+Thornton College's IT network has been set up to a high degree of security to ensure that the school is protected as far as is reasonably possible from the threats associated with IT.
+We currently use a web-filtering system which is designed specifically to protect schools.
 Any access to the web will go via this system.

-The school currently has a many wireless connections.
-Staff connect into Thornton wifi; the network logon is to be used.
+The school currently has a multiple wireless connection.
+Staff connect to Thornton-WiFi with their school network credentials.